Going to the dentist…we all dread it, don’t we?

 The bottom line is that a Smile membership can significantly reduce those dreaded ‘gap payments’ (or maybe even eliminate them altogether on some low end services).

 You also don’t need to be an Australian citizen or permanent resident in order to join Smile!

-This means that if you are a student or someone on a temporary work visa, you can still join and will pay exactly the same as the locals.
+This means that if you are an international student or someone on a temporary work visa, you can still join and will pay exactly the same as the locals.

 This could be a great way to significantly reduce the cost of your dental care while in Australia without having to take an expensive overseas extras cover from a private health insurance company.